Comzy-io/ComzyTunnel/README.md

    ```bash
    curl -O https://raw.githubusercontent.com/Comzy-io/ComzyTunnel/main/comzy.js
    ```
+   **Note:** you can download the bin file accoridng to your os and architecher and go run it directly

 2. **Run directly with Node.js**
    ```bash
    node comzy.js 3000  # Expose localhost:3000
    ```
+   or just run donwloaded bin file

 3. **Get your public URL instantly**
    ```